schwarzkopfb/still-not/README.md

 undefined()
 ```

-And then stack traces of uncaught exceptions will look similar to the following:
+And then stack traces related of uncaught exceptions will look similar to the following:

 ```
 TypeError: undefined is _still_ not a function